Walking in Mallorca

 Our trip starts today in Esporles, a charming village in the foothills of the Serra de Tramuntana mountain range.
 Established by the Moors, Esporles has retained much of its original charm and blonde stone buildings.
 Away from the bustling beaches, we'll get to know a different side of Mallorca over the next week, as we explore the often-overlooked natural beauty of the island's inland terrain.

 For those arriving on time, our tour leader plans to meet you in the hotel reception at 7pm for a welcome meeting and for those that wish, there is the chance to go out for dinner.
-There are no other activities planned today, so you're free to arrive in Espores at any time.
+There are no other activities planned today, so you're free to arrive at any time.
 If you'd like an airport transfer today, you'll need to arrive into Palma de Mallorca Airport (PMI), which is around a 20-minute drive away.
 Should you miss the welcome meeting, our tour leader will inform you of any essential information as soon as you catch up.

 If your flight arrives earlier in the day, you might like to have a drink in the square and soak up the scenery.